v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0501-Create and deploy device profiles.md

 3. In the **Settings** app, verify that you can see the **Gaming** tile.

-4. Click **Privacy** and verify that you can see a lot of customization options.
+4. Click **Privacy** and verify that you can see several customization options.

 5. Click the left arrow in the upper left corner.